 It should be mentioned here that the Faculty of Arts and Science also supports student conference travel.
 In addition, the out-of-province tuition rate for Master's students is comparatively low.

-The Department's Carol Lee Price MA Scholarship is an award equivalent to approximately $25,000 USD for women, international students working in either Ancient Philosophy or Logic and Philosophy of Mathematics.
+The Department's Carol Lee Price MA Scholarship is an award equivalent to approximately $25,000 USD for women, international students working in Ancient Philosophy, Human Rights and Social Justice, or Logic and Philosophy of Mathematics.
 As well, the Department has two discipline-specific awards to deserving graduate students in the M.A program:

 - Maria Teresa Hausmann Bursary (approximately $700 awarded each year to an incoming student, deadline September 15).